ArchiveBox/ArchiveBox/README.md

 # create a new empty directory and initalize your collection (can be anywhere)
-mkdir ~/archivebox && cd ~/archivebox npm install --prefix . 'git+https://github.com/ArchiveBox/ArchiveBox.git' archivebox init archivebox --version
+mkdir ~/archivebox && cd ~/archivebox archivebox init --setup
-# Install any missing extras like wget/git/chrome/etc. manually as needed
+# Install any missing extras like wget/git/ripgrep/etc. manually as needed

 # start the webserver and open the web UI (optional)
-archivebox server --createsuperuser 0.0.0.0:8000 open http://127.0.0.1:8000
+archivebox server 0.0.0.0:8000
+open http://127.0.0.1:8000

 # you can also add URLs and manage the archive via the CLI and filesystem: